THE INERRANCY ISSUE

 When the time was proper, four hundredth years after sojourning in Egypt, God inspired Moses to write the Torah out there in the Desert.
 The Torah with its laws, rituals and ceremonies gave the Jews a cultural identity, but Israel was not faithful to God and the Torah, and went after other Gods.
 God then sent his prophets who wrote more words pointing them back to the Lord.
 The Jews were faithful recorders of the Law and the prophets, but they were not perfect.
 A comparison of the Dead Sea Scrolls (Some of these scrolls have been dated to 300 years before Christ.) with the Old Testament writings indicates that they agreed 95% of the time, so there was a 5% difference.
 Of course most of that 5% percent was mostly difference over spellings.
 These few minor differences were inconsequential, so basically the Old Testament of today is the same that Jesus quotes and recognized as the word of God.

 Does our ministry believes that the Old Testament scriptures were correct and without errors?
 Yes we actually do believe that the Old Testament was inspired by God and written by Holy men of God and without error.
 However we believe that; that kind of full inerrancy only applies to the originals, not to the copies.
 Every time a copy is made it may look like the original and it may be free of error, but the more times something is copied by human beings the greater the chances that accidental errors will enter into the text.
 The Hebrew scholars understood this and created a whole system of checks to prevent it from happening.
-Judging from their results we know that they were not 100% perfect but they did achieve such a great degree of accuracy, that we can confidently trust the Old Testament.
+Judging from their results we know that they were not 100% perfect but they did achieve such a great degree of accuracy, that we can confidently trust the Old Testament without any reservation.

 The early Christians mentioned in the Book of Acts only had the Old Testament for believing in Jesus.
 For years the early Christians did not have the New Testament for it did not exist, yet they still were saved.
 The early Christians did not need the gospels nor the epistles at all to believe in Jesus Christ and be saved.
-Sorry “KJV Only” advocates but the KJV was not good for Peter and Paul for it did not exist, but then again neither did any other version.
+Sorry “KJV Only” advocates but the KJV was not good for Peter and Paul for it simply did not exist, but then again neither did any other version.

 Now regarding inerrancy, there is more than one way to think about inerrancy, the book Five Views on Biblical Inerrancy (Counterpoints: Bible and Theology) by Professor of Christian Theology R. Albert Mohler, Professor of Theology Kevin J. Vanhoozer, New Testament Scholar Michael F. Bird, Biblical scholar and theologian Peter E. Enns, and Professor of Missional Theology John R. Franke, explains different ways to think about inerrancy.